TwoManyB33s/OpenHalalan/README.md

 # OpenHalalan: The Philippine Election Project

-**OpenHalalan** is an open data initiative to make national and local election results in the Philippines freely accessible for researchers, journalists, policymakers, and the public.
+**OpenHalalan** is an open data initiative to make national and local election results in the Philippines useable and freely accessible for researchers, journalists, policymakers, and the public.

 ## About the Project
 This repository contains a comprehensive, curated dataset of Philippine election results from national and local races.
 Our goal is to foster transparency, reproducibility, and wider participation in Philippine election research.